 ● 4K video converting reaches up to 7x faster than others:

-But processing such large-format video is typically accompanied with a dramatic increase in complexity, as compared to 1080p/720p video, thus posing big challenges on aging computers.
+But processing such large-format video is typically accompanied by a dramatic increase in complexity, as compared to 1080p/720p video, thus posing big challenges on aging computers.
 This leads to choppy/stuttering 4k video playback error in VLC or other players, and exponentially lengthens the whole process.

-VideoProc's Level-3 hardware acceleration proves to be a strong oxidizer in 4K video conversion, guaranteeing a stutter-free video processing, and most importantly, speed up the whole process to a new level that no rivals can surpass - up to 7x faster than others.
+VideoProc Converter's Level-3 hardware acceleration proves to be a strong oxidizer in 4K video conversion, guaranteeing a stutter-free video processing, and most importantly, speed up the whole process to a new level that no rivals can surpass - up to 7x faster than others.

 ● Test is performed on Windows computer with Intel(R) Core(TM) i7-8700K CPU, Intel(R) UHD Graphics 630, and NVIDIA GeForce GTX 1080.

 ● The converting speed varies largely depending on what exact system you are using.